 You may need to file an insurance claim under Illinois law.
 To do so, you must first submit a written request for the documents.
 Once you receive the documents, you must file your claim within 15 days of receiving them.
 Once the insurance company has received your completed forms, they then have two months to investigate the case and decide whether or not to pay out your claim.

 After filing an insurance claim, the insurer conducting the investigation has to look into the case.
 The insurance company has 60 days or two years from the filing date to decide whether to pay or deny the claim.
-This time frame helps prevent insurance adjusters who ignore or delay decisions.
+This time frame helps prevent insurance adjusters who ignore or delaying decisions.

 If you do not have an auto attorney, the insurance adjuster may try to misconstrue your words and use them against you.
 This may not happen if an experienced attorney is present to protect your legal rights and best interests.